croservices/cro/docs/intro/spa-with-cro.md

 thread pool.
 This means two requests may be processed at the same time!

 To handle this, we'll use the OO::Monitors module.
-A monitor is like a class, but it enforces enforces mutual exclusion on its methods - that is, only one thread may be inside the methods on a particular instance at a time.
+A monitor is like a class, but it enforces mutual exclusion on its methods - that is, only one thread may be inside the methods on a particular instance at a time.
 Thus, provided we don't leak out our internal state (making defensive copies if we do have to return parts of it), the state inside of the  monitor object is protected.

 First, let's add `OO::Monitors` to our `META6.json` depends section, so that part of the file looks like: